ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/self-signed-ssl-centos.md

     - Country Name.
     - State Name.
     - Organization.
-    - Comman name (We don't need to add any details to this field)
+    - Comman name (We should not need to add any details to this field)
     - Email address.

 - The above command will save a file in the name faveoroot.csr in the SSL directory.